sharandac/My-TTGO-Watch/README.md

 # known issues

 * the webserver crashes the ESP32 really often
+* sound and webserver will not work at the same time ( cause cache crashes )
 * the battery indicator is not accurate, rather a problem with the power management unit ( axp202 )
 * from time to time the esp32 crashes accidentally
 * and some other small things